MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-cards.md

     :::image type="content" source="../assets/images/adaptive-cards/messaging-extension-card.png" alt-text="Copy option unavailable in messaging extension cards.":::

-1. The Adaptive Card has a copy option enabled to copy the metadata URL.
+1. The Adaptive Card version 2 has a copy and refresh option enabled.

     :::image type="content" source="../assets/images/adaptive-cards/adaptive-card-copy-option.png" alt-text="The copy option is enabled to copy the metadata URL":::

 1. The metadata URL in the Adaptive Card can be unfurled in the overflow menu secondary option.

     :::image type="content" source="../assets/images/adaptive-cards/adaptive-card-overflow-menu-open-url.png" alt-text="metadata url option in secondary menu of overflow menu":::

+### UI changes

+* The text on the Adaptive Card is bolder in style.
+* The title of the Adaptive Card is enabled as a link, by hovering on the title you'll be able to select the link.

 ## Support for Azure AD Object ID and UPN in user mention